StackVista/stackstate-docs/setup/agent/openshift.md

 ### Advanced Agent configuration

-StackState Agent V2 can be configured to tune the process blacklist, or turn off specific features when not needed.
-The required environment variables and are described on the page [advanced Agent configuration](advanced-agent-configuration.md).
+StackState Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
+The required settings are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ### Integration configuration